CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 ### Data Cleaning Process

 * The original data consists of 64,375 rows and 12 rows.
-The data is cleaned using Microsoft Excel and
+The data is cleaned using Microsoft Excel and;
 * The **rows that are incomplete are completely removed** for more accurate reading.
 * Here is the step by step process for deleting unwanted rows: